sstuqtd/editor-framework/docs/packages/create-panels.md

 You can define a polymer element as your panel frame, and register it in `package.json`.
 Editor-Framework will dynamically then load your polymer element when the panel is opened.

+## Step 1: Define the main script for your panel

-To define a panel frame, just create a javascript file like this:
+To define a panel frame, first create a javascript file like this (for instance in `panel/panel.js`):

 ```javascript